filipgoc/hep-cad/README.md

 # Colophon*

-_\* A statement usually at the end of a book, giving information about its authorship and printing._
+_\* A statement, usually at the end of a book, giving information about its authorship and printing._

 ## Welcome